afloresep/afloresep.github.io/_computer-vision/2024-09-22-image-classification-cnn.md

 title: "Image Classification with Convolutional Neural Networks"
 excerpt: "A project implementing a CNN for image classification using PyTorch."
 collection: computer_vision
+permalink: /computer-vision/image-classification-cnn/
 ---

+## Image Classification with Convolutional Neural Networks

+In this project, I implemented a Convolutional Neural Network (CNN) for image classification using PyTorch.
+The model was trained on the CIFAR-10 dataset and achieved an accuracy of 85% on the test set.

 ## Image Classification with Convolutional Neural Networks